LLMsmartplay/SmartPlay/README.md

 ## <span style="color:red">⚠️ STOP</span>

-<span style="color:red">This repo is for double-blind review ONLY and must not be forked or cited.</span>
+<span style="color:red">This repo is for double-blind review ONLY.</span>

+Although this repo has been tested to work as of Nov 13 2023.
+It will not receive any updates/bug-fixes, and must not be forked or cited.

 # SmartPlay